dborth/vbagx/readme.txt

 zip for the actual rom filename.

-Colourised games still have some distortion in this version, but it is improved from the previous version, and better than VBA-M.
+Colourised games still have some distortion in this version, but it is improved from the previous version, and better than VBA-M. Some unpatched monochrome gameboy games have built-in palettes in this emulator and will appear in colour.

 You must not use patched versions of Boktai roms!
 (Except for the translation patch for Boktai 3, which is highly recommended).
 The patches are for old